sipe3213/HydrogenotrophThesis2025/README.md

-Illumina sequences:
+Illumina_bioinformatics: Used to process Illumina sequenced files recieved from No-methane project.
+All credit to molecular microbiology course at Aarhus University and Ian Marshall.

-Decontamination.R : for decontaminating scaffold files.
+Decontamination.R : for decontaminating scaffold files, credit from molecular microbiology.